Leayal/PSO2-Launcher-CSharp/README.md

     - Game start (using default method which is set by user).
       - Game start without SEGA login (Bypass user's setting).
       - Game start with SEGA login (Bypass user's setting).
+      - Forget SEGA Login (Forget the SEGA login if user logged in with `remember the login info`).
     - Check for PSO2 updates.
 - Configure PSO2 Client's options.
   - Only some NGS settings are supported in simple mode right now.